Myeloma Crowd Research Initiative (MCRI) Funds Two Immunotherapy Projects

-The Myeloma Crowd Initiative is thrilled to announce the initial two proposals it has selected for the MCRI crowdsourcing and patient-led funding initiative.
+The Myeloma Crowd Initiative selected two proposals it has selected for the MCRI crowdsourcing and patient-led funding initiative.
 This is the first time that a united group of patients have joined with myeloma researchers to find and fund a cure for high-risk myeloma.

 CAR T Cells Targeting CS1 and BCMA by Dr. Hermann Einsele, MD and Dr. Michael Hudecek, MD of the University of Würzburg, Germany